In this section

 Teaching and Other Careers: A student majoring in a language will receive a solid foundation for graduate study and may look forward to a career in many areas of business, industry, government service, and mass communication as well as in teaching at all levels from elementary school to college.
 Students planning to teach a language in secondary school should consult their major advisers, as well as the Office of the Dean of Education (Carman Hall, Room B-33, 718-960-4972) regarding requirements for New York State teacher certification.

 Opportunities for Study Abroad: The Department encourages students to develop linguistic proficiency and first-hand cultural knowledge by participating in credit-bearing programs of study abroad.
-Lehman students have received credit for study in many places, including France, Canada, Italy, Puerto Rico, Spain, and the Dominican Republic.
+Lehman students have received credit for study in many places, including Argentina, Australia, Canada, Chile, China, the Dominican Republic, Ecuador, England, France, Greece, India, Ireland, Italy, Japan, Jordan, South Korea, Puerto Rico, Russia and Spain.
 Additional programs are being developed to offer a wider geographical and content choice.
 Students need not be language majors or minors to study abroad.

 - Hebraic & Judaic Studies